North–South Expressway (Malaysia): Monuments

 The North–South Expressway Monument was erected at Rawang Rest and Service Area (R&R) (North bound) near Rawang, Selangor on 8 September 1994.
 A capsule was put in place that contains documents that have been cultivated by the fourth prime minister of Malaysia, Tun Dr Mahathir Mohammad in conjunction with the official opening of the North–South Expressway on 8 September 1994.
 The capsule will be released after the expiry of the concession of the North–South Expressway by PLUS Expressways on 31 December 2038.

-The monument is inscribed on Malay and English.
-The English version rewards:
+The monument is inscribed in Malay.
+The English version reads:

 "This monument symbolizes the pinnacle of successful for the construction of the North–South Expressway that connects Bukit Kayu Hitam bordering with Thailand in the North to Johor Bahru in the Causeway bordering with Singapore in the South.
 The construction of the 848km expressway, across the peat swamps and forests and hill untapped granite hills, is an amazing achievement.
 Also impressive is the pragmatic way in which the combined efforts between the public and private sectors has resulted in this achievement.
 The expressways is the result of joint efforts of the Malaysian Highway Authority, a statutory body, which has been planned early and begin construction, with the Projek Lebuhraya Utara-Selatan Berhad (PLUS) (North–South Expressway Project), a private company that was awarded concessions to finance, design, construct, operate and maintain the expressways.
 Such efforts shows an improvement visions into a reality after across a variety of challenges that threaten to stop.
 It acknowledged the success of the Government and represents a national effort funded and operated successfully by Malaysians.
 This monument also commemorates the efforts of leaders of the Government, public services, businesses, financial institutions, consultants, engineers and consultants, as well as contractors and labours, which has played an important role in facing their challenges and bring this project to a level of success.
 Those who use this expressway will be expected not only to enjoy the various parties in the construction efforts, but also can even appreciate this expressway contribution towards national development."